sipeed/MaixPy/docs/doc/en/vision/detect_obb.md

 The model file can be found at `/root/models/yolo11n_obb.mud`.

+## More Input Resolutions

+The default input image resolution is `320x224`.
+For higher resolutions, download from the [MaixHub Model Zoo](https://maixhub.com/model/zoo/869) or customize your own model as described below.

 ## Customizing Your Own OBB Model for MaixPy MaixCAM

 ### Using the Model on a Computer